Please review the following information prior to submitting your Clinic Application.

 Are there pre-requisites for enrollment?

-Please visit the Fall 2014 Clinic Offerings page to review each individual clinic's pre-/co-requisites and recommended courses.
+Please visit the Spring 2015 Clinic Offerings page to review each individual clinic's pre-/co-requisites and recommended courses.
 Almost all clinics require Fundamental Lawyering Skills.
 (LL.M. students may seek a waiver of prerequisite if they feel they may be eligible for a clinic notwithstanding Fundamental Lawyering Skills.)

 May I do an externship for credit and also enroll in a clinic?